xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_amazon_urls.md

 redirect_from:
   - /modules/egoods/configuring_amazon_urls.html
 ---
-Starting with E-goods module version 5.3.3.0, it is possible to use Amazon S3 to store downloadable files for e-goods.
+Starting with the E-goods module version 5.3.3.0, it is possible to use Amazon S3 to store files for downloadable products.

-The benefit of this feature is to save server space at the same time limiting access to valuable files (such as proprietary MP3s) only to those customers who have made a purchase.
+This feature enables you to save server space and restrict access to valuable files (such as proprietary MP3s) only to those customers who have made a purchase.

 In order to make use of the off-site storage feature, the store administrator will need to follow the steps below: